2013 LFF Seed Grant Cycle Now Open

 Do I have to be Latino/Hispanic/Latin American to apply?
 No. Filmmakers of all ethnic backgrounds are urged to apply; it is not a requirement that the project’s filmmakers be of Latin American descent to tell a Latino-themed film.
 The LFF will look for an applicant to show proof of a truthfulness and authenticity in the theme(s) presented.
 Applicants may live abroad.
 Also, the film project may be filmed in the United States or outside of the U.S.A.

 How many films will receive a grant and how much is it?
-The LFF decides it’s granting amount depending on the pool of projects considered.
-Granting can be provided up to two (2) film projects, although in our first grant cycle of 2011, one (1) film received the entirety of the grant of $2,000.00 USD.
-The amount of the 2012 grant is not finalized but it can be estimated that the total sum disbursed will be in the range of the grant sum disbursed in 2011.
+The LFF decides it’s granting amount depending on the pool of projects submitted.
+Granting can be provided up to three (3) film projects, although in our first grant cycle of 2011, one (1) film received the entirety of a seed grant of $2,000.00 USD.
+In our second year, we were able to increase the granting by 50%.
+We hope to continue to do this each year with the support our our donors.

 What does being a LFF Seed Grant Recipient entail?
 The LFF provides the LFF Seed Grant Recipient(s) with check payment within 1 month of the announcement of the cycle winner(s).
 The Latino Film Fund requests Grant Recipients include the logo of the LFF organization in the closing titles of the completed picture, as well as a Special Thanks in all online credit listings for the film.
 Otherwise, the LFF’s financial support of your project is only the beginning of our assistance to you and the successful completion of your film.
 In addition to providing your film a USD payment, winning projects receive promotion, any development and production-related guidance we can provide, as well as an automatic inclusion into our Fiscal Sponsorship program, if participants request such.